samsonpaul/jack.ly/sections/index.md

 focusing on application development and system operations.

-In the past, I've lived in Berlin, San Francisco, New York and British Columbia, but I am now located in Venice, CA.
+In the past, I've lived in Berlin, San Francisco, New York and British Columbia, but I am now located in Los Angeles.

 If you'd like to discuss or learn about Vagrant, Packer, or HashiCorp, please email me at [jackpearkes@gmail.com](mailto:jackpearkes@gmail.com).